chrisjwaddell/Stooge-CSS/README.md

 eg `wi-25` is  *width: 2.5rem* \
 `bw-45` is *border-width: 4.5rem*

-There are two characters representing a property so coding it's fast.
+There are two characters representing a property so coding is fast.

 ### Property name
 Each CSS property is referred to by it's first two characters.
 If it has two words, it's the initials of those first two words.